M31-Capital/Investment_Theses/english/Huddle01.md

 # Huddle01 – Decentralising the Web2 Live Video Streaming Stack

+## Overview

+The current audio/video streaming tech stack is highly centralized – not by design, but by need.
+WebRTC is the backbone of any communication application we use across the internet today – and it alone cannot scale beyond 2-3 users – meaning that centralized infrastructure needs to be used in order to make ‘many to many’ streaming applications possible.
+Huddle has figured out how to decentralize this critical component of the tech stack, using blockchain and custom tools in order to scale webRTC, without exposing it to centralization of any sorts.
+Huddle aims to decentralize and scale real time engagement platforms (audio/video live streaming, audio/video conferencing etc.) through the Huddle01 protocol.

 ## Investment Thesis

 * A Decentralized Internet Needs Decentralized Methods of Communication (ironically, most of crypto communicates and builds communities around centralized communication tools – Discord, Telegram, Twitter, Zoom)